ikazim/dv8p/README.md

-# Ultimate Linux Experience on Dell Venue 8 Pro 5855
+# 🎉 Ubuntu on Dell Venue 8 Pro 5855

 #### Why is this page a thing?
 Dell Venue 8 Pro 5855 is a great tablet, however, it does not play very nice on a stock install of whatever distro you're throwing at it.